 At a time when Thanksgiving is the starting gun for a race to the mall, Jeffrey Froh has some insight as well.

-"We know there's a between and gratitude.
+"We know there's a negative relationship between materialism and gratitude.
 That's pretty powerful right there," says Froh, a professor at Hofstra University on New York's Long Island.
-His research with more than 1,000 showed that grateful teenagers were also less likely to be depressed, more likely to want to give back to their communities and more likely to have higher grade-point averages, among other traits.
+His research with more than 1,000 high school students showed that grateful teenagers were also less likely to be depressed, more likely to want to give back to their communities and more likely to have higher grade-point averages, among other traits.

 But despite the benefits, Emmons says, gratitude is in trouble.